dakolyay/port/content/blog-posts/teach-me-how-to-drive.md

     	speed = speed * 0.99f;
     }

+As a result, the locomotion technique was easy to control, accurate enough to collect almost all the coins, and fun related to the [**evaluation**]() process of the participants.

 Here is a small video of what it looks like inside the game: [https://drive.google.com/file/d/1fok890YGkXTIHSocXoQtU31L5HDkXcmd/view?usp=sharing](https://drive.google.com/file/d/1fok890YGkXTIHSocXoQtU31L5HDkXcmd/view?usp=sharing "https://drive.google.com/file/d/1fok890YGkXTIHSocXoQtU31L5HDkXcmd/view?usp=sharing")